Designing a HUD That Works for Your Game

 Have the Right HUD for the Job

-Going back to Halo as an example, the HUD displays basically everything the player will need to know; nothing is left to question.
+Going back to Halo as an example, the HUD displays everything the player will need to know; nothing is left to question.
 However, this type of design might not be great for every game.
 For instance, in Tomb Raider the HUD is very minimal and only displays what is absolutely necessary, and what is necessary can change depending on the actions you take.
 You won't see the HUD for the weapons until you hit the directional arrow to switch your weapon.

 Keep the HUD in Check

-A very important thing to remember when designing a HUD is it should never overpower the screen or become a distraction.
+A very important thing to remember when designing a game HUD is it should never overpower the screen or become a distraction.
 When implementing the HUD into your game, you may need to take a step back and ensure that it's enhancing the experience and not hindering the gameplay.
 Think about whether or not the player will really need all those features, and if they will really help the player.

 For instance, if you're creating a first-person shooter, do you really need to display the gun the player is holding in the lower right corner of the screen when they're probably perfectly aware of what weapon they have?
 Take a look at Grand Theft Auto 5.
 They were able to provide a HUD that could display everything the player would need and not clog the screen.

 A lot of the Grand Theft Auto 5 HUD is only displayed when the player needs it.
 For example, when switching weapons the player holds down a button on the controller that brings up a new HUD for picking a weapon.
 The HUD quickly disappears once the player makes their choice.
 This allows the screen to stay free from distracting elements, but also provides everything the player needs when they need it.

 Go Beyond the Traditional HUD

-Many games are going further away from the traditional HUD.
+Many games are moving further away from the traditional HUD.
 They're leaning more toward a cinematic experience, because game development companies want the player to forget they're actually playing a game.
 They want them to feel completely immersed in the experience, and nothing takes the player out of the experience like a static HUD displaying a wealth of information.

-As games start to progress, you can see different ways a traditional HUD is traded for more interactive cues.
+As games progress, you can see different ways a traditional HUD is traded for more interactive cues.
 For instance, instead of displaying a health meter on the screen, audio cues are used to give hints to the player that they're running low on health or getting tired.
 HUDs don’t need to rely solely on visual elements.
 This isn't to say that you shouldn't use any type of HUD.
 Depending on your game, think of ways you can implement different elements to take the place of a traditional HUD and give the player a more immersive experience.